storacha/legacy-spaces-migration/MIGRATION-FLOW.md

 3. ✅ Location claims include space information
 4. ✅ Gateway authorization succeeded (based on step result)

-If indexing service doesn't show space info yet (propagation delay), falls back to querying DynamoDB + S3 directly.
+All verification is done by querying the indexing service directly.